Case Manager III – Rapid Rehousing

-Our Rapid Re-housing (RRH) Programs and Homelessness Prevention Programs provide services to assist individuals and families who are experiencing or at imminent risk of homelessness quickly obtain or sustain housing.
+Our Rapid Re-housing (RRH) Programs and Homelessness Prevention & Problem Solving Programs provide services to assist individuals and families who are experiencing or at imminent risk of homelessness quickly obtain or sustain housing.
 Respectively, these programs provide temporary financial assistance and services to return people experiencing homelessness to permanent housing or temporary financial assistance to prevent people from falling into homelessness.

 WHAT IS A CASE MANAGER?

-As part of the RRH Program, Case Managers provide outreach, linkage, and retention services to individuals experiencing homelessness alongside a team of other case managers, housing locators, and community providers.
+As part of our RRH Program, Case Managers provide outreach, linkage, and retention services to individuals experiencing homelessness alongside a team of other case managers, housing locators, and community providers.
 Responsibilities of the Case Manager include:

 WHAT YOU BRING

 - Collaborating with clients to develop individualized treatment plans and monitoring progress

 - Providing strength-based case management and service coordination designed to assist clients in obtaining and maintaining stable housing

 - Providing field-based case management services such as coaching on independent living skills, assistance with housing stabilization and benefits establishment, and linkage to community providers for services needed by clients to reach their goals

 - Providing crisis intervention services focused on enhancing clients’ ability to independently problem solve, utilize effective coping skills, and manage and self-coordinate care